cyclus/cyclus.github.com/source/user/tutorial/run_cyclus_native.rst

 .. image:: cyclus_in_IP.png
     :align: center
-    :alt: Running CYCLUS in an IPython Notebook
+    :alt: Running |Cyclus| in an IPython Notebook

 Brief Introduction to Jupyter Notebook